Here’s a scenario you’ll likely be familiar with.

 B. Briefly talk about why you’re qualified to write the piece

 Introduce yourself and talk about why you’re qualified to write the post.
 Mention your experience.
-Include links to articles that you’ve written in the past.
+Include links to articles that you’ve written in the past (maybe a link to your portfolio website, if you have one).

 Keep this part short.
 As tempting as it is to talk about yourself and all of your experience, the bulk of your pitch should be focused on the publication and its audience.